WGLab/doc-ANNOVAR/docs/user-guide/use_case.md

 hg38_sQTL.txt.idx
 ```

 With these extra files, we could easily run table_annovar.pl to do the annotation, simply adding an extra filter-based operation `eQTL` and `sQTL`.
-For example, you could run annovar using your own list of variants with eQTL and sQTL annotations:
+For example, you could run annovar with eQTL and sQTL annotations like this:

 ```
+table_annovar.pl mywork/PMID_36268089.vcf \
+  humandb/ \
+  -buildver hg38 \
+  -out mywork/myanno_eQTL_sQTL \
+  -remove \
+  -protocol refGeneWithVer,eQTL,sQTL \
+  -operation g,f,f \
-perl table_annovar.pl mywork/final_annovar_input.vcf humandb/ -buildver hg38 -out mywork/myanno_eQTL_sQTL -remove -protocol refGeneWithVer,eQTL,sQTL -operation g,f,f -nastring . -vcfinput -polish
+  -nastring . -vcfinput -polish
 ```

 And you should have a result similar to this: